Free energy principle: Bayesian inference

-Free energy minimisation and thermodynamics
+Thermodynamics

 Variational free energy is an information-theoretic functional and is distinct from thermodynamic (Helmholtz) free energy.
 However, the complexity term of variational free energy shares the same fixed point as Helmholtz free energy (under the assumption the system is thermodynamically closed but not isolated).
 This is because if sensory perturbations are suspended (for a suitably long period of time), complexity is minimised (because accuracy can be neglected).
 At this point, the system is at equilibrium and internal states minimise Helmholtz free energy, by the principle of minimum energy.

-Free energy minimisation and information theory
+Information theory

 Free energy minimisation is equivalent to maximising the mutual information between sensory states and internal states that parameterise the variational density (for a fixed entropy variational density).
 This relates free energy minimization to the principle of minimum redundancy.

-Free energy minimisation in neuroscience
+Neuroscience

 Free energy minimisation provides a useful way to formulate normative (Bayes optimal) models of neuronal inference and learning under uncertainty and therefore subscribes to the Bayesian brain hypothesis.
 The neuronal processes described by free energy minimisation depend on the nature of hidden states: $\Psi = X \times \Theta \times \Pi$ that can comprise time-dependent variables, time-invariant parameters and the precision (inverse variance or temperature) of random fluctuations.
 Minimising variables, parameters, and precision correspond to inference, learning, and the encoding of uncertainty, respectively.